Demidomo/CodeAssessment/README.md

-Road to 300: 8/300 leetcode problem sets completed (as of June 20th, 2022)
+Road to 300: 8/300 leetcode problem sets understood and completed (as of June 20th, 2022)

 Code Assessment Topics: